 Most people get all the information they need about mutagen by running

 ddev mutagen monitor to see the results.
 However, Mutagen has full logging.
-Here's how to run it:
+You can run it with

 Mutagen Strategies and Design Considerations¶

-Mutagen provides enormous speed boosts in everyday usage, but of course it’s trying desperately under the hood to keep everything that changes in the container updated in the host, and vice versa.
+Mutagen provides enormous speed boosts in everyday usage, but it’s trying desperately under the hood to keep container changes reflected on the host and vice versa.

 DDEV mounts a fast Docker volume onto

-/var/www/html inside the web container and then delegates to the mutagen daemon (on the host) the job of keeping all the contents of the project on the host in sync with the contents of the docker volume.
+web container, then delegates to the Mutagen daemon (on the host).
+That daemon has the job of keeping all host project contents in sync with the contents of the Docker volume.

-The life cycle of the mutagen daemon and sync sessions are something like this:
+The Mutagen daemon’s life cycle and sync sessions are something like this:

-- If there is already a sync session for this project it’s stopped and recreated.
+- If there’s already a sync session for the project, it’s resumed.

-ddev pausethe sync session is flushed (made completely consistent) and then terminated.
+ddev pause, the sync session is flushed to ensure consistency, then paused.

-ddev composer command, because composer may cause massive changes to the filesystem inside the container, and those need to be synced before operation continues.
+ddev composer command, since Composer may cause massive changes to the filesystem inside the container that need to be synced before operation continues.